Gate Locks for Wooden Gates & Garage Doors: a guide.

 Hasp & staple

 This is probably the cheapest method of locking your garage doors.
-Easy to fit
+Easy to fit and either screws of better still bolts to the doors.

-padlock and once unlocked and the lock removed there is nothing to stop the
+You will need to add a padlock and once unlocked and the lock removed there is nothing to stop the door swinging open.

-door swinging open.
 If you do go down this route then don’t go for the wire

-version of the hasp and staple as these are quite poorly made and not very
+version of the hasp and staple as these are quite poorly made and not very strong, instead go for the heavy pattern (heavy duty).

-pros:- Very economical
+- Very economical

 - Easy to fit